 Ductless split ACs and heat pumps – both energy efficient and convenient – offer independent temperature control in specific areas of a home.
 They’re particularly suited for renovated rooms or sections, or additions to the home.
 However, when installed with multiple indoor units, they can cool or heat an entire home if they’re properly installed and placed.
 One residential situation where ductless systems are increasingly popular occurs when a homeowner without gas service or internal ductwork, who instead has used electric baseboards for heat and portable AC units for cooling, decides to upgrade to a more efficient and effective heating and cooling option.

 What Does a Ductless AC Installation Involve?

-A ductless split (sometimes called a mini-split) is a split-system air-source AC or heat pump with one key difference from a regular forced-air cooling or heating system: Working without ductwork, it cools or heats only the room or area where an air-handling unit is located.
+A ductless split (sometimes called a mini-split) is a split-system air-source AC or heat pump with one key difference from a regular forced-air cooling or heating system: Working without ductwork, an installed ductless AC or heat pump conditions only the room or area where an air-handling unit is located.
 Outside, a compressor unit, containing the heat-exchange coil, compressor and blower, connects to one or more air-handling units inside the house.
 A conduit with lines, tubes and wires to carry refrigerant, condensate and electricity connects the outside unit with the inside unit(s).

-Inside the house, one or more interior air-handling units – most systems allow for up to four – contains a coil and blower, in addition to a remote control.
-Ductless cooling/heating installation can be handled in a variety of ways: on the wall, hanging from the ceiling or free-standing.
+Inside the house, one or more interior air-handling units – most systems allow for up to four – contains a coil and blower, in addition to a remote control in most systems.
+Ductless cooling/heating installation can be handled in a variety of ways: on the wall, hanging from the ceiling, or free-standing.
 They don’t make a lot of noise and can be integrated relatively easily into your interior design.